 Before we answer that, let’s talk about what ‘fresh’ actually means.
 Are we talking about the astringent ‘fresh’ that decades of advertising has systematically told people they have to be.
 Or are we talking about feeling clean and not leaking?
 We’re that kind of fresh.

 Please do!
 A lot of stuff comes out both during and after your pregnancy.
-We all know how powerful those sneezes can be.
-And those laughs.
+A lot of our customers rely on us for support during their Postpartum experiences.